mvoggel/final_project/README.md

 ### Implementations
 - We implemented our database tables and schemas for the final application, populating both our user and jobs tables with dummy content in order to be referenced/tested in our application.
 For this we used MySQL Workbench, and successfully connected it in Intellij
+- Our application builds on a Tomcat Server, using a Java EE profile, that was exploded locally in our browser in order to simulate the site.
+With this final project submission is a video showcasing what we have fully implemented.
-- Login experience - includes our login.jsp, LoginServlet, UserModel, MySQLdb methods
+- Login experience - includes our login.jsp, calls our LoginServlet upon submission, references UserModel, MySQLdb methods
-- Sign up experience - includes our signup.jsp, SignUpServlet, UserModel, MySQLdb methods
+- Sign up experience - includes our signup.jsp, calls our SignUpServlet upon submission, references UserModel, MySQLdb methods, and creates a new instance of a user if it didn't formerly exist
 - Job Application experience - includes our myjobs.jsp and alljobs.jsp, UserModel, JobModel, ApplicationModel, JobApplicationServlet, JobListingServlet, MySQLdb methods
   - myjobs experience shows all jobs appliedTo for a given user_id, indicated in our database in the jobs table with a 0 or 1 (0 being no, 1 being yes), if it's a yes, then it will list that job under the myjobs page
   - alljobs experience shows ALL jobs.
-There is a button on each job, and an action setuop that calls our Servlets and models to trigger the change in our database, that will then send this listing to that users myjobs.jsp page
+There is a button on each job, and an action setup that calls our Servlets and models to trigger the change in our database, that will then send this listing to that users myjobs.jsp page

 ### Future Enhancements